marsolla/Raspberry-APRS-Weather-Submit/README.md

 2.  a member of the [Citizen Weather Observer Program](http://wxqa.com/) in good standing.

 Anyone can use this app to create [an APRS packet](http://www.aprs.org/doc/APRS101.PDF).
 However, to send it to the APRS-IS network, you must have an account on an APRS-IS IGate server, as well as an amateur radio license or CWOP identifier.

-This is a repository with small adaptations to run on Raspberry Pi - ARM Platform, among the changes are:
-* Changing the return code comparison of the arguments menu in the getopt_long main.c function (return 255 instead of -1);
-* Safe use of the strncat function calculating the buffer value without overflow (aprs-wx.c);
-* Removed temperature field from packet header and moved to weather data field;
-* Adjusted Agent Suppression Option logic;
-* APRS_IS, no longer optional - #define HAVE_APRSIS_SUPPORT 1 forever;

 ## How to compile: